Welsh-Revenue-Authority/property-data-poc/cy/prototypes/archwilio-data-tir-ac-eiddo.md

     cy: Archwilio data tir ac eiddo
 ---

--- Welsh text to be added --
+-- Testun cymraeg i'w ychwanegu --

 ![A screen capture showing a user exploring the data on a map.
 The users selects and deselects layers, their choices are reflected on the map.
 Then the user clicks on an item on the map.
 The data records for the clicked on features are displayed in a side panel for the user to examine.](/property-data-poc/assets/images/prototype-explore-land-and-property-data.gif){: .app-screenshot}